DrStefanFriedrich/f2blib/README.md

 ## Limitations

-Right now variables must be named x_i, where i is an integer and parameters must be named p_j, where j is an integer.
+* Right now variables must be named x_i, where i is an integer and parameters must be named p_j, where j is an integer.

-The maximum number of parameters and variables is 128, respectively.
+* The maximum number of parameters and variables is 128, respectively.

 ## References

 ### Parser Generators

 Here is a list of parser generators.
-I used the list during evaluation of the different frameworks.
+We used the list during evaluation of the different frameworks.

 * [Antlr4](https://www.antlr.org/)
 * [JavaCC](https://javacc.org/)